vicenteherrera/kubernetes_tutorial/README.md

 This instructions comes with some __optional__, __alternative__ and __improvement__ parts.
 You can skip them if you like for a straigh forward procedure.
 The improvements will suggest additional task that you could investigate on your own to improve this excercise.

 We will assume we use a *bash* shell environment.
+Whenever an example script starts with $, it means you should type what is beyond the symbol in your terminal.
+Sometimes the expected output of a command is shown, to make it easier to identify output information.

 If you are using Windows, most of the explanations here could be used in cmd.exe, but you will achieve full compatibily by using [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10).